bvibber/ogv.js/readme.md

 ## Status and audio/video synchronization

+The current playback position in seconds, and the duration of buffered but not yet played data, are available through the `playbackPosition` and `durationBuffered` properties.

-Playback state including the current playback position in seconds can be retrieved from the getPlaybackState() method:
+Additional playback state can be retrieved from the getPlaybackState() method:

 ```
 {